-In life, we see different people, meet different people and talk to different people.
-Of course, not all people have the same habits or attitude or behavior.
+In life, we see different people, meet different people, and talk to different people.
+Of course, not all people have the same habits or attitudes or behavior.

-These differences in behavior are based on one’s thinking or simply psyche, which causes them to have negative or positive thoughts.
+These differences in behavior are one’s on one’s thinking or simply psyche, which causes them to have negative or positive thoughts.

 Wikipedia defines narcissism as; “the pursuit of gratification from a variety or egotistic admiration of one’s idealized self-image and attributes.”

-Such type of people lack empathy.
+Such type of people lacks empathy.
 They are recognized as self-centered or arrogant in society.
 They need admiration all the time.
 So, we may refer to narcissism as a mental disorder.

 Narcissistic Personality Disorder (NPD)

-NPD is a disorder in which an individual has a habit to love his own self and habits and ignore others or exaggerate his own importance before others.
+NPD is a disorder in which an individual has a habit of loving his self and ignoring others or exaggerating his importance before others.

-People with narcissistic approach consider themselves superior to other.
+People with a narcissistic approach consider themselves superior to others.
 This behavior typically appears in adulthood.
-The individual suffering with NPD has a habit of exaggerating their achievements and/or beauty.
+The individual suffering from NPD has a habit of exaggerating their achievements and/or beauty.